Which Mortgage Rate Surveys Are Best?

 For example, the Origination Insight Report shows the average rate FHA borrowers received; and VA borrowers received; and, rates for conventional mortgage loans, too.

-Of all the published surveys, the Origination Insight Report is likely the most accurate report, but it's only published monthly, and the data are weeks out of date.Click to see today's rates (Jan 16th, 2017)
+Of all the published surveys, the Origination Insight Report is likely the most accurate report, but it’s only published monthly, and the data are weeks out of date.Verify your new rate

 Daily and weekly mortgage rates can also be found on common consumer news websites such as Bankrate.com, HSH.com, Zillow, and in the sidebar of just about every personal finance business out there.

-That said, for ballpark shoppers, advertised rates can be more helpful than "closed rates" from Ellie Mae.
-When you want to know "what are mortgage rates doing today", tracking real-time changes can let you know if rates are rising or falling, at least.
+That said, for ballpark shoppers, advertised rates can be more helpful than “closed rates” from Ellie Mae.
+When you want to know “", tracking real-time changes can let you know if rates are rising or falling, at least.

 Caveat: Be sure to check assumptions!